JulienRouse/aws-certifications/aws-ccp.md

 - DNS logs

 It will alert your of **Findings** which you can automate a incident response via **CloudWatch** Events or with 3rd Party Services

+#### Key Management Service KMS

+A managed service that makes it easy for you to crate and control the encryption keys used to encrypt your data

+- **KMS** is a multi-tenant HSM (hardware security module)
+- Many AWS services are integrated to use **KMS** to encrypt your data with a simiple checkbox
+- **KMS** uses Envelope Encryption

+_Envelope Encryption_
+When you encrypt your data, your data is protected, but you have to protect your encryption key.
+When you encrypt you data key with a master key as an additional layer of security.